jwalton/gh-find-current-pr/README.md

       # Find the PR associated with this push, if there is one.
       - uses: jwalton/gh-find-current-pr@v1
         id: findPr
+        with:
+          # Can be "open", "closed", or "all".
+Defaults to "open".
+          state: open
       # This will echo "Your PR is 7", or be skipped if there is no current PR.
       - run: echo "Your PR is ${PR}"
         if: success() && steps.findPr.outputs.number